stringtree/stringtree-migrate/README.md

  });
 ```

+## API summary
+* migrate.ensure(next) -- ensure all patches are applied
+* migrate.ensure(level, next) -- ensure patches up to and including level have been applied
+* migrate.check(next) -- dry run. error if all patches have not already been applied
+* migrate.check(level, next) -- dry run. error if patches up to and including level have not already been applied

 ## The Problem

 I'm sure we've all been there.
 The latest version of the code needs a small change to the database schema.